eni6ma/Fundamental-Cryptography/README.md

 # Fundamental-Cryptography

 # Primitive functions for Cryptographic systems

+The cryptographic algorithms AES-Rijndael, RSA, and Diffie-Hellman, while distinct in application and design, share common mathematical underpinnings that facilitate secure communication.
+Each of these systems begins with the reception of input values or keys, denoted as $\alpha$ and $\beta$.
+These initial values are crucial as they seed the subsequent transformations and encryptions.
+In particular, these inputs are subjected to an initial transformation $\Phi$, which may involve key expansion in AES, the generation of public keys in Diffie-Hellman, or modular arithmetic in RSA.

+Key generation is central to each of these algorithms and is represented by the function $\Lambda$.
+This function takes the initial inputs and possibly large prime or composite numbers, denoted as $\eta$ or $\xi$, to produce encryption and decryption keys.
+The RSA algorithm utilizes these prime numbers to establish a robust framework for secure key exchange, while Diffie-Hellman leverages them for creating a shared secret over an insecure channel.
+AES uses a similar process for generating a series of round keys for its block cipher operation.

+The heart of these cryptographic systems is the encryption and decryption process, signified by the functions $\Omega$ and $\Theta$.
+Encryption transforms plaintext into unreadable ciphertext using generated keys, while decryption inverts this process, returning the ciphertext to its original plaintext form.
+These operations rely on complex mathematical computations like modular exponentiation, ensuring that without the correct keys, deciphering the encrypted information is computationally infeasible.

+Finally, an additional layer of security in cryptographic systems is introduced through pseudo-random operations, represented by the function $\Gamma$.
+These operations add complexity and unpredictability to the cryptographic process, thwarting attempts at pattern recognition, such as those used in differential power analysis.
+By incorporating pseudo-random values into the encryption process or using them in the generation of cryptographic keys, these algorithms enhance their resilience against various forms of cryptographic attacks.

+In summary, although AES-Rijndael, RSA, and Diffie-Hellman differ in their specific mechanisms and use cases, they share a reliance on initial value processing, complex transformations for key generation, and the fundamental principles of encryption and decryption.
+Each system utilizes mathematical rigor and computational complexity to achieve its security goals, with prime number theory and modular arithmetic forming the backbone of these cryptographic giants.

 ## Key of Greek Symbols and Mathematical Notation

 Pseudo Code Algorithm Sequence: